risdenk/risdenk.github.io/_posts/2017-12-19-webhdfs-dotnet-client.md

         * No way to send authentication across the redirect
     * Doesn't have a way to disable following the redirect easily
         * could extend the WebClient class and override the GetRequest method
-    * will upload a file, but copies into memory first
+    * Will upload a file, but copies into memory first
-    * responses are just byte arrays
+    * Responses are just byte arrays
 * [HttpWebRequest](https://msdn.microsoft.com/en-us/library/system.net.httpwebrequest.aspx)
     * Built into .Net natively
-    * very flexible about redirects and authentication
+    * Very flexible about redirects and authentication
-    * very hard to try to send a file
+    * Very hard to try to send a file
-    * very low level implementation
+    * Very low level implementation
 * [HttpClient](https://msdn.microsoft.com/en-us/library/system.net.http.httpclient.aspx)
     * Built into .Net natively
-        * Requires .Net 4.5?
+        * Requires .Net 4.5
-        * combination of `WebClient` and `HttpWebRequest`
+        * Combination of `WebClient` and `HttpWebRequest`
-    * easy to work with
+    * Easy to work with
-    * streams file uploads correctly
+    * Streams file uploads correctly
-    * can serialize/deserialize JSON responses automatically
+    * Can serialize/deserialize JSON responses automatically
 * [RestSharp](http://restsharp.org/)
     * Not built into .Net natively
-    * terrible implementation of `PUT`
+    * Terrible implementation of `PUT` and `POST` uploads
-        * assumes all File uploads are multipart form uploads
+        * Assumes all `File` uploads are multipart form uploads
-        * makes it almost impossible to upload binary files
+        * Makes it almost impossible to upload binary files
-    * trying to work around file uploads requires copying to byte array
+    * Trying to work around file uploads requires copying to byte array

 ### WebHDFS.Client - A new .Net WebHDFS client
 * WebHDFS.Client - [https://www.nuget.org/packages/WebHDFS.Client/](https://www.nuget.org/packages/WebHDFS.Client/)